zsz12251665/CodeHub/CF/732B/english.md

 </section>
 <section>
 	<h2>Solution</h2>
 	<p>This problem can be solved by the greedy algorithm.
-For any consecutive two days (enumerating from first to last), if their sum is smaller than <data value="v{k}"></data>, add the second day to meet the requirement. </p>
+For any consecutive two days (enumerating from first to last), if their sum is smaller than $k$, add the second day to meet the requirement. </p>
 </section>
 <section>
 	<h2>Code</h2>